-First of all, it’s not a good example of strong business writing to start nearly every sentence with “I.” More importantly, it is not all about you.
+First of all, it’s not strong business writing to start nearly every sentence with “I.” More importantly, it is not all about you.
 I have a business need I am trying to fill, so your letter should demonstrate how you can help me address that need.
 It shouldn’t be a summary of your resume or a dissertation on what you really want or need.

 Don’t Act Desperate

-Acting desperate makes me think you just want any job and that you’ll leave as soon as the job market improves.
+Acting desperate makes me think you just want any job and you’ll leave as soon as the job market improves.
 While I respect your personal issues, they are not going to influence my decision and really have no part in the interview discussion.
-Please don’t cry.
+And please don’t cry.
 It makes my heart break for you but, again, it isn’t a reason to hire you.

 Don’t Skip Your Homework